ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

  reset timer
  set [TIME REMAINING v] to [30] show variable [TIME REMAINING v]
-It stops either if the timer runs out or we press another button repeat until <<(timer) > [30]> or <<not <(CURRENT BUTTON) = [1]>> or <not <(CHECKING CURRENT) = (0)>> this complicated function is used to make the display of the time look nice
+It stops either if the timer runs out or we press another button or start a check (e.g. through the space bar) repeat until <<(timer) > [30]> or <<not <(CURRENT BUTTON) = [1]>> or <not <(CHECKING CURRENT) = (0)>> this complicated function is used to make the display of the time look nice
      set [TIME REMAINING v] to (join ([floor v] of ((30) - (timer))::operators) (join [.] (letter (length of ([floor v] of ((10) * ((30) - (timer)))::operators)::operators) of ([floor v] of ((10) * ((30) - (timer)))::operators))))
  end
- when we are done, if we finished because we ran out of time (in other words, we didn't finish for the other reasons), then we calculate the time and reset if <<(CURRENT BUTTON) = [1]> and <(CHECKING CURRENT) = [1]>> then
+ when we are done, if we finished because we ran out of time {in other words, we didn't finish for the other reasons}, then we calculate the time and reset if <<(CURRENT BUTTON) = [1]> and <(CHECKING CURRENT) = [1]>> then
      broadcast [check current backdrop v] and wait set [CURRENT BUTTON v] to [0]